Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 Go to the information tent next to Participation Station and they will have the answers.

-How can you have a FAQ when this is brand new and no one has actually had a chance to ask these questions?
+How can you have a FAQ when this is new and no one has actually had a chance to ask these questions?
 Doesn’t the F stand for Frequently?!

 No. These are Future Anticipated Questions.